insideout/ai/_posts/_archive/2020-02-07-automation-is-probably-coming-for-your-job-too.md

 ---
 category: news
 title: "Automation Is Probably Coming for Your Job Too"
-excerpt: "Waymo, a self-driving-technology company owned by Google's parent corporation ... since up to 70 percent of the work they do could be done by machines.
-But as artificial intelligence becomes more common and effective, automation will start to supplant receptionists, couriers, market research analysts, proofreaders, cashiers, office clerks ..."
+excerpt: "Waymo, a self-driving-technology company owned by ... since up to 70 percent of the work they do could be done by machines.
+But as artificial intelligence becomes more common and effective, automation will start to supplant receptionists, couriers, market ..."
 publishedDateTime: 2020-02-07T13:10:00Z
 webUrl: "https://www.gq.com/story/automation-is-coming"
 ampWebUrl: "https://www.gq.com/story/automation-is-coming/amp"